AlexEidt/WordSearch/README.md

 ## Exporting

 The Word Search boards can be exported as a `.html` file containing an `html` table of the Word Search grid, a LaTeX matrix version of the Word Search grid, and the word search grid as a String.
 The solution is also in the `html` file.
-See `WordSearch.html` in this directory to see an example of this.

 ## Dependencies